isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/travel-and-health-control-measures.md

 		<table>
 <tr>
 <td style="font-size:16px; border-top: 1px solid #D8D8D8; border-right:1px solid #D8D8D8; border-left:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8;  "><u><b><p style="color:red; font-size:16px;">Note:</p></b></u>
-This set of measures is only applicable to fully vaccinated travellers. who have received two doses of the Pfizer-BioNTech/Comirnaty, Moderna or WHO EUL vaccines at least two weeks before arrival in Singapore. <br/><br/> If you do not meet the vaccinated criteria above, please refer to the health measures at S/N 8 of this table.</td>
+This set of measures is only applicable to fully vaccinated travellers. who have received two doses of the Pfizer-BioNTech/Comirnaty, Moderna or WHO EUL vaccines at least two weeks before arrival in Singapore. <br/><br/> If you do not meet the vaccinated criteria above, please refer to the health measures at S/N 8 of this table.<br/><br/>Eligible travellers with travel history to these countries/regions who have yet to exit their SDF by <b>20 August 2021, 2359hrs</b>, may also apply to serve the remainder of their SHN at their place of residence or choice of accommodation.</td>
 </tr>
 	</table>
 <ol style="margin-top:0px; list-style-type: decimal;">
-<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 PCR test</a> <b>within 48 hours before departure</b> at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised lab/clinic/medical facility</a> and obtain a copy of the COVID-19 PCR test report that:
+<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 PCR test </a> <b>within 72 hours before departure</b> at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised lab/clinic/medical facility</a> and obtain a copy of the COVID-19 PCR test report that:
 <ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Is in English (or accompanied with an English translation);</li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Contains the following: